emcf/engshell/README.md

 # engshell

-## An LLM-powered English-language shell for any OS
+## An English-language shell for any OS, powered by LLMs

 https://user-images.githubusercontent.com/11333708/229642800-8441789e-1af4-4e47-86a1-bd337c81aac8.mp4